-In interview, the Director of Housing and Neighbourhood Services, who is responsible for the licensing service, expressed annoyance at the impact the Jay report had had on the Council and remained adamant that the four CSE-related revocations of licences quoted by Professor Jay represented the full extent of taxi driver involvement in CSE in Rotherham.
+In interview, the Director of Housing and Neighbourhood Services, who is responsible for the licensing service, expressed annovance at the impact the Jay report had had on the Council and remained adamant that the four CSE-related revocations of licences quoted by Professor Jay represented the full extent of taxi driver involvement in CSE in Rotherham.
 He said that one of those revocations (in January 2011) had marked his first awareness of CSE as an issue.
 Since the inspection had been announced, he had reviewed a total of 1400 cases (on all kinds of complaints) and only eight had given cause for concern.
-He remained confident: 'our service compliant with the best is in the area'.
+He remained confident: 'our with service is compliant the best in the area'.